-The Compensation and Management Development Committee is responsible for discharging the Board's duties relating to executive compensation.
-This Committee makes all decisions regarding the compensation of the executive officers with input and recommendations from the Chief Executive Officer (except with respect to compensation decisions for the Chief Executive Officer himself).
-In addition, this Committee is responsible for administering the Company's executive compensation program.
-This Committee reviews both short-term and long-term corporate goals and objectives with respect to the compensation of the Chief Executive Officer and the other executive officers.
-This Committee also reviews and discusses with management the impact of the Company's compensation policies and practices on risk-taking within the Company.
-This Committee evaluates at least once a year the performance of the Chief Executive Officer and other executive officers in light of these goals and objectives and, based on these evaluations, approves the compensation of the Chief Executive Officer and the other executive officers.
-This Committee also reviews and recommends to the Board incentive-compensation plans that are subject to the Board's approval.
+The Compensation and Management Development Committee is responsible for discharging the Board's duties relating to oversight of executive compensation.
+This committee makes all decisions regarding the compensation of the executive officers with input and recommendations from the Chief Executive Officer (except with respect to compensation decisions for the Chief Executive Officer himself).
+The Compensation and Management Development Committee is responsible for administering the Company's executive compensation program, and reviews both short-term and long-term corporate goals and objectives with respect to the compensation of CEO and the other executive officers.
+This committee also reviews and discusses, with management, the impact of the Company's compensation policies and practices on risk-taking within the Company.
+The Compensation and Management Development Committee evaluates, at least once a year, the performance of the CEO and other executive officers in light of these goals and objectives and, based on these evaluations, approves the compensation of the CEO and the other executive officers.
+The committee also reviews and recommends to the Board incentive-compensation plans that are subject to the Board's approval.

-During 2017, the Compensation and Management Development Committee utilized the services of a compensation consultant.
-As part of the 2017 compensation process, the Compensation and Management Development Committee retained Pay Governance LLC ("Pay Governance") as its independent compensation consultant.
-Pay Governance provided advisory services only with respect to executive and equity compensation and a competitive assessment of compensation for non-executives, in each case as directed by the Compensation and Management Development Committee, and does no other business with the Company.
+During 2018, the Compensation and Management Development Committee utilized the services of a compensation consultant.
+As part of the 2018 compensation process, the Compensation and Management Development Committee retained Pay Governance LLC ("Pay Governance") as its independent compensation consultant.
+Pay Governance provided advisory services only with respect to executive and equity compensation and a competitive assessment of compensation for non-executives, in each case as directed by the Compensation and Management Development Committee.
+Pay Governance does no other business with the Company.
 Prior to engaging Pay Governance, the Compensation and Management Development Committee considered the independence of Pay Governance in accordance with the terms of the charter of the Compensation and Management Development Committee and applicable regulations.
 The Compensation and Management Development Committee did not identify any conflicts of interest with respect to Pay Governance.

-Nominating and Corporate Governance Committee
+Nominating and Governance Committee

-The Nominating and Corporate Governance Committee is composed solely of independent directors, and participates in the search for qualified directors.
-The criteria for selecting nominees for election as directors of the Company includes experience in the operation of public companies, accomplishments, education, skills, and the highest personal and professional integrity.
-The candidate must be willing and available to serve and should generally represent the interests of all stockholders, and not of any special interest group.
-After conducting an initial evaluation of a candidate, this Committee will interview that candidate if it believes the candidate might be suitable to be a director and will also ask the candidate to meet with other directors and management.
-If this Committee believes a candidate would be a valuable addition to the Board of Directors, it will recommend to the full Board that candidate's election to the Board.
+The Nominating and Governance Committee is composed solely of Independent Directors, and participates in the search for qualified Directors.
+The criteria for selecting nominees for election as Directors of the Company includes experience in the operation of public companies, accomplishments, education, skills, and the highest personal and professional integrity.
+The candidate must be willing and available to serve and should generally represent the interests of all Stockholders, and not of any special interest group.
+After conducting an initial evaluation of a candidate, the Nominating and Governance Committee will interview that candidate if it believes the candidate may be suitable to be a Director and will also ask the candidate to meet with other Directors and management.
+If this committee believes a candidate would be a valuable addition to the Board, it will recommend to the full Board that candidate's nomination for election to the Board.

-The Nominating and Corporate Governance Committee does not have a formal written policy with regard to considering diversity in identifying nominees for directors, but, when considering director candidates, it seeks individuals with backgrounds and skills that, when combined with those of the Company's other directors, bring a broad range of complementary skills, expertise, industry and regulatory knowledge, and diversity of perspectives to build a capable, responsive and effective Board.
-Diversity considerations for a director nominee may vary at any time according to the particular area of expertise being sought to complement the existing Board composition.
+The Nominating and Governance Committee does not have a formal written policy with regard to considering diversity in identifying nominees for Directors, but when considering Director candidates, the committee seeks individuals with backgrounds and skills that, when combined with those of the Company's other Directors, bring a broad range of complementary skills, expertise, industry and regulatory knowledge, and diversity of perspectives to build a capable, responsive, and effective Board.
+Diversity considerations for a Director nominee may vary at any time according to the particular area of expertise being sought to complement the existing Board composition.

-A stockholder wishing to nominate a candidate should forward the candidate's name and a detailed background of the candidate's qualifications to the Secretary of the Company in accordance with the procedures outlined in the Company's by-laws.
+A Stockholder wishing to nominate a candidate should forward the candidate's name and a detailed background of the candidate's qualifications to the Secretary of the Company in accordance with the procedures outlined in our by-laws.